Practice Plus Group

 - The right to be informed via Privacy notices such as this one.

-- The right to free access to any personal information Care UK holds about you.
+- The right to free access to any personal information Practice Plus Group holds about you.
 You are entitled to receive a copy of your personal data – free of charge – and within 30 calendar days of our receipt of your subject access request, provided you have submitted the correct proof of identity details.

 - The right of rectification.
 If you believe your details are incorrect, we are required to correct inaccurate or incomplete data within one month.